 Lunch: salad with lite dressing and 3 croutons;

 2:00 Snack: 15 pretzels, half a banana;

-3:00 Snack: small bag of chips and 15 more pretzels, other half banana;
+3:00 Snack: a small bag of chips and 15 more pretzels, other half banana;

 4:00 Snack: half package of Oreos, with a quart of ice cream and a can of cashews;

 Most people know that to lose weight, you have to eat less, but those of us who have tried it, also know that’s easier said than done.
-Eating low calorie foods or smaller portions helps, but what can you do when you eat less and are hungry as a result?
-Instead of over feeding yourself later in the day, try to volumize your meals and snacks.
+Eating low-calorie foods or smaller portions helps, but what can you do when you eat less and are hungry?
+Instead of overfeeding yourself later in the day, try to volumize your meals and snacks.

-Eating more foods that are big on volume, but small on calories is a great strategy to feel full throughout the day, and still lose weight.
-Good examples include any raw fruits or vegetables, lean proteins like chicken, fish, or turkey, and high fiber grains like whole wheat bread, brown rice, or quinoa.
-When combined together, these high volume foods can create delicious and filling meals or snacks, which are actually quite low in calories.
-To illustrate this, look at the following examples in this excellent article from Sparkpeople.com, of some volumized meals next to the same number of calories from their restaurant counterparts:
+Eating more foods that are big on volume but small on calories is a great strategy to feel full throughout the day and still lose weight.
+Good examples include raw fruits or vegetables, lean proteins like chicken, fish, or turkey, and high-fiber grains like whole wheat bread, brown rice, or quinoa.
+When combined together, these high-volume foods can create delicious and filling meals or snacks which are quite low in calories.
+To illustrate this, look at the following examples of some volumized meals next to the same number of calories as their restaurant counterparts: